-Taxis are available in front of all nine terminals, and the journey time to Manhattan is between 40 and 60 minutes.
-There is a generally a $45 fare to Manhattan (excluding tolls), other approximate fares include Brooklyn $52, Bronx $43, Queens $27, Staten Island $64, LaGuardia Airport $32, and Newark Airport $97.
+Taxis are available in front of all nine terminals, and the journey time to Manhattan is 40-60 minutes.
+There is a generally a $52 flat fare to Manhattan (excluding tolls), other approximate fares include Brooklyn $59-64, Bronx $48-57, Queens $24-33, Staten Island $67-79, LaGuardia Airport $34-39, and Newark Airport $97-102 (with a $17.50 surcharge).
 Tipping 15 percent is customary for good service.
 Only use taxis from the taxi dispatch booth and refuse offers from others.

 Transfer between terminals